Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 ### Awaiting Cleanup

-`Effect` can even be used to execute code once the `useEffect` cleaned up has been triggered.
+`Effect` can even be used to execute code once the `useEffect` clean up has been triggered.
 You can achieve that by simply resolving the `Effect` inside its cleanup function.

 ```typescript